-I’m a fan of using really clean tea towels and kitchen rags so these get changed out every other day or so.
+I’m a fan of using really clean microfiber cloths and towels so these get changed out every other day or so.
 Cleaning cloths are a one-use item in our house.
-Once they have dried after use, I toss them in a bucket in the basement by the washing machine and when the bucket gets full, it gets washed.
+Once they’ve dried I toss them in a bucket in the basement (conveniently located beside the washing machine) and when the bucket gets full, they get washed.

 I’ve read that Martha Stewart changes out her bath towel daily.
-For the rest of us, I am happy with changing out my towel and washcloth once or twice per week.
-If the towel or washcloth is dried properly, it won’t get that musty smell and is fine for use.
-Once a week, I’ll collect the towels in all bathrooms and give them a good wash.
+For the rest of us, I’m happy with changing out my towel and washcloth once or twice per week.
+If the towel or washcloth is dried properly, it won’t get that musty smell and it’s fine for prolonged use.
+Once a week, I’ll collect the towels in all the bathrooms and give them a wash.
 I like to wash towels on a hot water setting and a feature I love about my dryer is the moisture sensor.
 My dryer stops the cycle as soon as no more moisture is sensed, even when something as complicated as a load of towels is tumbling around.
 Hooray for saving energy!

 I hope this has helped you craft ideas for your own laundry routine, let me know what you’re planning to do and how it’s working for you!

 Looking for a BETTER & EASIER Way to Clean Your Home?